Inference

 type (for example if there is a safety intervention or an internal error from

-the worker), we yield a chat_schema.MessageResponseEvent
+the worker), we yield a chat_schema.MessageResponseEvent.
+The message polling

-and yielding is bundled in an EventSourceResponse
+and yielding is bundled in an EventSourceResponse object.

 The EventSourceResponse is Server Sent Events (SSE) plugin for Starlette/FastAPI, which takes content and returns it as part of a HTTP event stream.
 You can check out the EventSourceResposethe library's source code for more details about how this works.